-As a comms guy, one question has surprised me as of late, but given our bizarre state of news isn’t unexpected.
-Why don’t journalists cite sources?
+As a PR/comms guy, radio host, and podcaster, I’ve been asked one question a lot as of late: Why don’t journalists cite sources?
+Given our bizarre state of news isn’t unexpected.
 There are a few simple reasons — some are innocent, some are nefarious.

 Reason 1: They want to “break” it themself